 One of the fun decisions that the makers of Rogue One made, very effectively so, is to cinematically keep true to the futuristic technology levels shown in the first Star Wars movie.
 In the 40 year old Star Wars, there were space ships and light speed travel and special reactors powering things.
 They had vehicles that levitated and machines that harvested moisture from the atmosphere.
 There were no wheels inefficiently conquering surface friction on just about anything.
 Nothing appeared to be burning anything to propel it.
 And there were robots everywhere with real artificial intelligence to the extent that they had their own limited free will and personalities.
 In almost every way, it was a glimpse into the far distant future.
 And what 1977 would have you believe, in a way that recreating it in 2016 makes painfully obvious, is that fantasy future is powered by computer technology that would have been nearly obsolete by about 1995.

 About the same time that the original Star Wars was being filmed in the mid seventies, Gordon Moore, co-founder of Intel made his proclamation that would be referred to ever since as Moore’s Law.
-He stated that computing capability would double every 18 months.
+Moore claimed that computing capability would double every 18 months.
 Over the last few decades, his assessment has been correct.
 In the 60’s we sent men 240 thousand miles to the moon and back on a rocket designed to go even further, Mars perhaps, using a navigating computer with 265 thousand times less memory than my Iphone.
 Which means even a decade or so later when Star Wars came out, what we saw on the screen, cd ROMs with secret plans, buttons instead of touch screens, vacuum tube televisions and data ports you had to plug a giant robot phallus into to transfer info, looked futuristic.
 Because it was.
-But when we had to duplicate it and pretend it still was forty years later, it looked, well silly.
+But when we had to duplicate it and pretend it still was forty years later, it looked, well, kind of silly.

 So what right?
 Clearly I spend too much time thinking about what things say about us as a society.
 That’s entirely true.
 But consider this.
 In 1969, we were conducting space travel and flying super sonic passenger flights.
 We had no WIFI or even internet, almost no data storage or computing capacity and nothing that resembled the cloud.
 Today, my 11 year old operates an iPhone hundreds of thousands of times more powerful than anything we had then, and we haven’t flown super-sonic passenger flight in 13 years.
 And America is no longer capable of manned space flight.
 What space flight is happening, is limited to low earth orbit.
 Because over the last 40 years, the world of bits (computers) hasn’t just outpaced the world of atoms (everything else), they’re no longer even headed in the same direction.